Lana-L/lines-game/README.md

 - Generate five random balls on start. ✅
 - Generate three new balls on each turn (random out of possible seven colours). ✅
   - If the player's move does not complete a line of five or more, then three more balls appear in random places. ✅
-  - If the player's move completes a line of five or more, then they get another move without more random balls appearing.
+  - If the player's move completes a line of five or more, then they get another move without more random balls appearing.✅
 - Click to activate a ball and to deactivate the ball. ✅
 - Second click to move the selected ball. ✅
 - The ball finds the path, accounting for barriers from other balls.